Child Custody in Thailand

 Additional Considerations:

-• Child support: The parent not awarded primary custody may be obligated to provide financial support for the child’s upbringing.
+• Thailand Child support: The parent not awarded primary custody may be obligated to provide financial support for the child’s upbringing.

 • Visitation rights: The non-custodial parent typically has the right to visitation with the child, with specific arrangements determined by the court or agreed upon by the parents.